 For Corporation Federal Id# must be used to validate if Franchisee for Corporation is already existing.
 If Corporation information is already exists then do not update.
 If Corporation information is not existing then create new corporation.

 It is possible that for there exists a supplier in the system with same Federal Id# as that of current record while conversion program is run.
 For such case since query must be joining with UDA tables.
-For existing records since UDA information must be missing and thus program would create franchisee for Corporation.
+For existing records since UDA information must be missing and thus program must create franchisee for Corporation.

-If Sites is already existing then program must not be updating site.
-If Site is not existing then program must create new Site for either franchisee corresponding to Corporation of Franchisee1 based on Incorporation Flag value.

-Vendor_Site_Code or Store Number must be used to validate if Store information is already existing.
+Create Store for every record for Corporation or for Franchisee1 based on the Incorporation Flag.

 For History file program must be creating only Franchisee1.
 Not Franchisee2 or corporation or Site number be created for History File.